 * Executive Committee Member

 Stephanie Coldren is currently the Chief of Staff at Loyola University Maryland.
 She previously served as Vice President for Marketing & External Relations at Goucher College.
-She is an experienced senior level administrator that has over 19 years of experience in marketing, communications, and development.
-Stephanie holds a M.S. in Marketing from the Carey School of Business of Johns Hopkins University.
+She is an experienced senior-level administrator who has over 19 years of experience in marketing, communications, and development.
+Stephanie holds an M.S. in Marketing from the Carey School of Business of Johns Hopkins University.

 Phyllis Fung joins the Blue Water Baltimore board after many years of volunteering with the organization in her role as a certified Baltimore City TreeKeeper.
 A senior marketing strategist at AARP, where her portfolio covers fraud prevention, savings & planning, and Social Security, she brings nearly 30 years of experience in marketing strategy, membership marketing, and direct marketing in both for-profit and non-profit organizations.
 Though originally a proud Jersey Girl, she and her Baltimore-born husband love living in the Canton/Fell’s Point neighborhood close to the harbor.
 Phyllis has a B.A. in economics with a minor in art history from the University of Pennsylvania and an M.B.A. in marketing from NYU’s Stern School of Business.

 Theresa Furnari is a lifelong outdoor enthusiast dedicated to working with the public.
 Since 2002, she has served as a Family Magistrate for the Circuit Court for Baltimore City.
 At Blue Water Baltimore, she chairs the Governance Committee.
 An active member of her community, where she has lived for the last 20 years, Theresa serves as president of the Lake Evesham Community Association.
-In this role and as a Master Gardener, she has facilitated the creation of a native pollinator garden, the planting of nearly 75 native trees and introducing sustaining measures for storm water management, in the neighborhood.
-After college and serving as a Peace Corp Volunteer, she has sought to live in harmony with our environment.
+In this role and as a Master Gardener, she has facilitated the creation of a native pollinator garden, the planting of nearly 75 native trees, and the introduction of sustaining measures for stormwater management, in the neighborhood.
+After college and serving as a Peace Corps Volunteer, she has sought to live in harmony with our environment.

 Daniel O’Leary is a Maryland Licensed Professional Engineer and Principal at ESD Associates, a water resources engineering and design firm in Baltimore.
-Dan has over 30 years of varied water related experience in Maryland as a designer, regulator, non-profit employee and expert witness.
+Dan has over 30 years of varied water-related experience in Maryland as a designer, regulator, non-profit employee, and expert witness.
 Dan brings to Blue Water Baltimore a seasoned, hands-on approach to understanding and working to solve problems faced by our waterways.
-He serves as chair of the Blue Water Baltimore’s STAC (Science and Technical Advisory Committee).
+He serves as chair on Blue Water Baltimore’s STAC (Science and Technical Advisory Committee).